neex/http2smugl/README.md

 The first case is not interesting as we could send the non-smuggled version of the header anyway, and the second one is what we're looking for.
 As everything happens over HTTP/2, the first case is avoidable most of the time: HTTP/2 server determines the end of the request body in another way that is unrelated to the request headers and never expects the body to be in the HTTP/1.1 chunked format (the one with hexadecimal chunk lengths).

-The concrete detection techniques are:
+The concrete variation of detection techniques:
 1. We send a smuggled version of `Transfer-Encoding: chunked` (e.g. `transfer_encoding:chunked`) and different bodies: valid is `0\r\n\r\n` and invalid is `999\r\n`.

    In case the responses are different, we can be sure that the backend server receives and processes the smuggled header.
 There's no reason for the frontend to do this: HTTP/2 doesn't use the chunked format we sent, so it would be invalid.

-   We expect the backend to hang (=timeout) for the invalid requests as it waits for more data to arrive.
+   We expect the backend to hang (that is, request to timeout) for the invalid requests as it waits for more data to arrive.

+   This is the most reliable detection variant: if the server hangs when reading the body, something is probably gone wrong since there's no usage for HTTP/1.1 transfer encoding in HTTP/2 request.

 2. We send a smuggled version of `Transfer-Encoding` and different bodies again: `0\r\n\r\n` as valid body and `X\r\n\r\n` as invalid one.

-   The case is the same as above, but instead of reading the body, we expect the backend will just validate it.
+   The case is the same as above, but instead of reading the body, we expect the backend will at least validate it.

 3. We send a smuggled version of the `Content-Length` header with values `1` and `-1`.